 Programming the space is a high priority for the City of Charleston and the City Center Business Improvement District.
 During warmer months, food trucks may use the space for the lunch hour or to complement events occurring in the downtown.
 The space is the home of City Center Live, which offers a unique blend of live entertainment featuring local talent.
 Other events, like the City's Glow in the Park event pictured here, are also hosted in the space.
 Folks often gather for yoga sessions and impromptu drum circles at the park.
-A row of large bench swings lends a front porch feel to the space.
+A row of large bench swings lends a front porch feel to

 City Center at Slack Plaza was designed and implemented with the following guidance from Imagine Charleston in mind.
-This conceptual understanding, too, has and will continue to guide the work of the City Center Business Improvement District, which is detailed on the next page.
+This conceptual understanding, too, has and will continue to guide the work of the City Center Business Improvement District, which is detailed on the next

-- Functional and visual connection from Capitol Street core to Charleston Town Center Mall through Brawley Walkway and Slack Plaza - Reduction of compartmentalized spaces as it exists today so that it is flexible to host any event while providing visual and functional link - Creating multi-purpose/functional space with flexible programming opportunities to cater to diverse populace - Screening of adjacent parking spaces and creating a definition of the space by repositioning of storefronts and existing built-form - creating a place! - Reduce the depth of the existing strip commercial center to the west of the plaza to open view corridors - Possible entertainment district option; also, vision of relocating the cinema and integrate it with a parking garage - Patio for restaurants - Management program for marketing
+- Functional and visual connection from Capitol Street core to Charleston - Reduction of compartmentalized spaces as it exists today so that it is flexible to host any event while providing visual and functional link - Creating multi-purpose/functional space with flexible programming - Screening of adjacent parking spaces and creating a definition of the space by repositioning of storefronts and existing built-form - creating a - Reduce the depth of the existing strip commercial center to the west of - Possible entertainment district option; also, vision of relocating the - Patio for restaurants